n0nag0n/commie2/README.md

 ## Contributing
 Throw in an issue and if necessary make a pull request.
 It's a pretty simple codebase!

+### Security
+Gasp!
+There's a security issue!
+If you find one, let me know.
+There probably are some improvements that can be made.
+Pull requests are cool too.

 ## Tips
 - If you are going to enable email, it would probably be best to put some controls in place to the paste board (such as only certain users can access the URL, HTTP Basic Auth, etc)